ministryofjustice/moj-frontend/docs/components/add-another/_inline_layout.md

 {% example template="examples/inline-errors", colocated="true", height=540 %}

+Errors can find their errors with:

-The red error border is attached to the whole item rather than the location of the error.
-This is to help users find the error.
+- a red error border on the whole item

-Hidden text is added to the item name to help users know where the error is.
+- hidden text that's added to the item name

 <table class="govuk-table">
   <thead class="govuk-table__head">